BlueChilli/ChilliSource.Mobile.Core/doc/coding-style-dotnet.md

 * use an enum to strongly type parameters, properties, and return values that represent sets of values
 * favor using an enum instead of static constants
 * name simple enums with singular noun phrases and flag enums with plural noun phrases

-### Comments ###

-* add a summary comment for each public type
-* add a summary comment for each public method, with the only exception being extremely trivial methods where the comment would not add any value

-* comment public methods that are non-trivial to cover one or more of the following as relevant:
-	* purpose
-	* expected behaviour
-	* hidden behaviour
-	* pre and post conditions
-	* usage
-	* important considerations

-* use comments to describe the intention and purpose of complex internal code
-* consider refactoring internal code that requires comments to make the code more clear
-* consider commenting complex business rules
-* prefer explaining the 'why' instead of the 'what' of the code
-* comment default values of properties
-* mention new method or changes required in the `Obsolete` attribute
-* always delete code instead of commenting out code

 ## To Review ##